Jamilasullivan/Case-Study/README.md

 ## Enrichment Analysis

+The *Gene_enrichment_lists.R* gives the opportunity to filter data by specific values and output these results as files to be saved locally.
+However, this script is not specifically linked to the other enrichment analysis script.

+The *Enrichment_analysis.R* script is capable of assessing and providing visualisations for related processes and pathways to a given gene list.

 ### Tutorials that assisted in the production of this script:
 * ["Overview of enrichment analysis"](https://yulab-smu.top/biomedical-knowledge-mining-book/enrichment-overview.html)
 * ["Gene Set Enrichment Analysis (+ R tutorial)"](https://www.youtube.com/watch?v=B7F7a9NcGS0)